"Heroes" (David Bowie song): Cover versions and tributes

 At Bowie's own request, TV on the Radio covered Heroes in 2009 for the charity album War Child Heroes.
 A year later, Peter Gabriel released a stripped-down version for his covers album Scratch My Back (2010).
 The same year, the series 7 finalists of The X Factor released a version for the Help for Heroes charity, which reached number one on the Irish, Scottish and UK Singles Chart.
-Regarding this version, Pegg writes that it introduced "a new generation to David Bowie by subjecting one of his greatest songs to the anodyne arrangements, Eurovision key-changes and sub-Mariah Carey karaoke yodeling which are the core ingredients of The X Factors ongoing mission to eradicate real music from planet earth".
+Pegg panned this version as introducing "a new generation to David Bowie by subjecting one of his greatest songs to the anodyne arrangements, Eurovision key-changes and sub-Mariah Carey karaoke yodeling which are the core ingredients of The X Factors ongoing mission to eradicate real music from planet earth".

 Following Bowie's death, Heroes became a favourite at tribute events and was covered by artists such as Coldplay, Blondie, Lady Gaga and Prince, who performed the track regularly shortly before his own death in 2016.
 On Twitter, the German Foreign Office paid homage to Bowie for "helping to bring down the Wall".
-Depeche Mode subsequently released a cover to commemorate the song's 40th anniversary, with Gahan stating, "Bowie is the one artist who I've stuck with since I was in my early teens.
+Depeche Mode subsequently released a cover to commemorate the song's 40th anniversary, with Dave Gahan stating, "Bowie is the one artist who I've stuck with since I was in my early teens.
 His albums are always my go-to on tour and covering Heroes is paying homage to Bowie."
-King Crimson, who had added the song to their live set in 2000 when the band boasted former Bowie players Fripp and Adrian Belew, recorded a version for their five-track EP Heroes: Live in Europe 2016.
+King Crimson, who had added the song to their live set in 2000 when the band consisted of former Bowie players Fripp and Adrian Belew, recorded a version for their five-track EP Heroes: Live in Europe 2016.
 Motörhead also released a version on their 2017 album Under Cöver, which was recorded in 2015 during the recording sessions for Bad Magic, and one of the last songs recorded before Lemmy's death that same year.
-Guitarist Phil Campbell stated, "It's such a great Bowie song, one of his best, and I could only see great things coming out of it from us, and so it proved to be."
-The song was covered by Hollywood Vampires, sung by guitarist Johnny Depp on the 2019 album Rise.
+Also in 2017, a cover by the Australian band Gang of Youths was featured in the trailers for the film Justice League.
+Further covers have been released by Hollywood Vampires for their album Rise (2019), sung by Johnny Depp; Neil Finn in 2020 during the COVID-19 lockdowns; and previous Bowie collaborator Moby in 2021 for his album Reprise.
 David Byrne, St. Vincent and Arcade Fire performed Heroes as a medley with Arcade Fire's "Wake Up" during Saturday Night Lives 50th Anniversary concert at Radio City Music Hall on 14 February 2025.